tamato/achaea_mudlet/occultist/occultism.md

 * Does limb damage and a minor amount of health damage.
 The limb damage is increased against a limb that is already broken to requiring a mending salve.
 ** Lesser works which can be combined are: ague, shrivel, and regress.

+- use Hecate first to increase limb damage

 -------------------------------------------------------------------------------